 Considering to Buy a Motorbike in Vietnam?

-It may seem that buying a motorbike in Vietnam and crossing the country is an impossible task.
+Buying a motorbike in Vietnam and riding across this long country seems like an impossible task at first.
 What comes to mind?
-Insane traffic, crowded streets, corrupt police and then that’s about all the reason’s they have not to go.
+Insane traffic, crowded streets, corrupt police…

-However, with a little bit of my guidance, it is actually pretty easy.
+However, with a bit of my guidance, it is actually pretty easy.

 If you decide to motorbike across Vietnam you will have a very rewarding experience.
 The country is so diverse in culture.
-There are incredibly scenic motorbike routes such as the Ho Chi Minh Trail, the Ma Pi Leng Pass, and the Hai Vann Pass from Hue to Danang.
-And, I haven’t even mentioned the food yet.
+There are incredibly scenic motorbike routes such as the Ho Chi Minh Trail, the Ma Pi Leng Pass, and the Hai Vann Pass (Hue to Danang).
+And, I haven’t even mentioned the food yet…

 Where to Buy a Motorbike in Vietnam?